lailvlong/PPNet/README.md

 # PPNet
-Official code of PPNet: Prospective Prototypical Network for 3D Few-Shot Class-Incremental Learning
+Official codes of PPNet: Prospective Prototypical Network for 3D Few-Shot Class-Incremental Learning

-Code will be available soon.
+Codes will be available soon.